qpakzk/os-playground/virtual-dev-env.md

 5. When asked to _try_ or _install_ Ubuntu, select _install_.

-6. Create a username and password.
+6. Create the username `pintos` and a password of your choice.
 Select _Log in automatically_.

 7. All installation defaults should be fine.
 Restart the machine when done.

 #### Some housekeeping

 1. Install the Ubuntu updates.
-There is a green button with an A. Click on it, provide the password and let it install.
+There is a green button with an A in the vertical bar.
+Click on it, provide the password and let it install.

 2. Open a terminal.
 Click on the topmost button on the left and start typing "termin...".
 Click on the Terminal app.
 When it opens, there will be a terminal button in the menu.
 Right-click and select "Lock to the tray".
 Next time you can open from there.